-Our recruitment team, Lisa and Alvi, reveal everything you need to know about applying for a role at Prime Global, what they look for in a candidate, and all the opportunities for growth.
+We spoke to Lisa, who reveals everything you need to know about applying for a role at Prime Global, what we look for in a candidate, and all of the opportunities for growth.
 Check out the full interview below.

 What is your role at Prime Global?

 I head up the Talent Acquisition team, so I oversee the whole recruitment process for Prime Global.
 This means I get involved in direct resourcing, reviewing of candidates, social media, and managing the team.
 A huge part of my role is working closely with the Group Managing Directors to discuss potential candidates.

 We have an integrated recruitment platform, which helps us advertise across our website and other job boards like Indeed.
 We also post job roles on social media, such as LinkedIn.